AresMUSH/aresmush/plugins/profile/help/en/relationships.md

 ---
 # Tracking IC Relationships

 The relationships command lets you keep track of IC relationships your character has.
 (For OOC friends, see [Friends](/help/friends).)
-You can provide a category for each relationship, like "Acquaintances", "Friends", etc.   You can also track relationships with NPCs too - just make sure their name doesn't overlap with a PC name.
+You can provide a category for each relationship, like "Acquaintances", "Friends", etc.   You can track relationships with NPCs too - just make sure their name doesn't overlap with a PC name.

-> **Note:**  All relationships are public and can be seen by anyone.
-Please don't get bent out of shape if someone has an unflattering or inaccurate opinion of your character.
-It's just IC.

-## Managing Relationships on the Web Portal

-You can add and edit relationships on the web portal.
-See [Editing Your Web Profile](/help/web_profile) for details.

 ## Adding and Editing Relationships

-If you prefer to manage your relationships in-game, you can do so.
+You can add and edit relationships on the web portal or in-game.
+See [Editing Your Web Profile](/help/web_profile) for more.

 `relationships` - Sees your relationships.
 `relationships <name>` - Sees someone else's relationships.